tneprasova/bomberman/README.md

-# About the game
+# Bomberman

 ## Gameplay

 Player controls the bomberman character using controls.
 They place bombs to destroy wooden walls and enemies.
 The player has only one life per game, but in return they get unlimited number of bombs.
-Only one bomb can be placed per key press though.
+However, only one bomb can be placed per key press.
 A destroyed wooden wall can sometimes drop a bonus, whose effect will last for the rest of the game level.
 The same bonuses cannot stack on each other.
 There are only two types of bonuses: **mega bombs** and **speed up**.

+## Launching

+The game runs on linux, you can build and run it by typing 'make run' into the terminal.
+For creating a documentation, type 'make doc'.

 ### The game offers two game modes: